mikalai-hryb/notes/general.md

 URL - is a text string that specifies where a resource (such as a web page, image, or video) can be found on the Internet.

 origin - scheme (protocol) + hostname (domain) + and port of the URL

+A Plugin, Add-on, or Extension is a piece of software added to an existing computer program.